JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 #### Cons-list

 Handler `consList` is a straightforward implementation of Cons-list, present in all functional programming languages.
 Implementation consists of `Cons` and `Nil` data forms, `append` constraint and two rules that process it, one for common case and one for base case (when one of the input lists is empty).
-There's also a helper function, that translates lists embedded in Code Rules to these ad-hoc Cons-lists.
+There's also a helper function, that translates lists embedded in Coderules to these ad-hoc Cons-lists.

 ![append rule](img/ex-stlc/append.png)
 _(single rule implementing cons-list)_